-The coronavirus has given us plenty of time to ourselves.
-One consequence is that people around the world will experience a staggering amount of boredom.
+Coronavirus has given us plenty of time to ourselves.
+One consequence is that people around the world have experienced a staggering amount of boredom.
 This podcast miniseries examines the very nature of this state of mind.

 If boredom is inevitable, let’s get on with it already—let’s get bored!